nxt-insurance/nxt_cop/README.md

 :rubygems: <your Rubygems API key>
 ```

+### Release process
+- Merge all Depfu updates
+- Run `bundle install` to update dependencies
+- Run `rubocop` to see if new rules were added
+  - If yes, add them to `default.yml` to prevent "New rules" warning
+- Update the version number in `version.rb`
+- Update the `CHANGELOG.md`
+- Open the PR, merge everything to `main`

-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+Once PR is merged, switch to main and run `bundle exec rake release` which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing